ian-young/API_Scripts/QoL/README.md

 ### [create_code_divider.py](https://github.com/ian-young/API_Scripts/blob/main/QoL/create_code_divider.py)

-This script may be ran to output a given string padded with the `#` character to center it.
+This script may be run to output a given string padded with the `#` character to center it.
 The divider will not exceed 79 characters to adhere to PEP8 standards.

 ## Module Importing